rpsnoopy/EIP918-reorganized/README.md

 function hash(uint256 nonce, address minter, bytes32 challengeNumber) public returns (bytes32 digest)
 ```

-**NOTES**: hash() is to be declared public and it MUST include explicitly uint256 nonce, address minter, bytes32 challengeNumber in order to be useful as test function for the mining software development and debugging.
+**NOTES**: `hash()` is to be declared `public` and it MUST include explicitly `uint256 nonce, address minter, bytes32 challengeNumber` in order to be useful as test function for the mining software development and debugging as well.

 ### Events

 #### Mint

-The Mint event indicates the rewarded address, the reward amount, the epoch count and the challenge number used.
+The `Mint` event indicates the rewarded address, the reward amount, the epoch count and the `challengeNumber` used in order to find the solution.

 ```solidity
 event Mint(address indexed _to, uint _reward, uint _epochCount, bytes32 _challengeNumber)